Our Master bedroom reveal, for the time being, and how we are mixing masculine and feminine to create a room we both love.

-Spray painting door knobs and hinges and changing out dated outlets and light switches is an easy and inexpensive way to bring a house up to date.
+Spray painting door knobs and hinges and changing out dated outlets and light switches is an easy way to bring a house up to date.

 Trent also spray painted our floor vents as well - and they look so handsome!